MikailaAkeredolu/alexa-skill-code/README.md

  Day Two : Students step it up and build out a Real world Pizza Ordering Voice Aplication
  - Students learn about managing sessions and carring out conversations with users as well as adding custom functionalities

+ Bonus Lab for students that move quickly through the material
+ - Develop a skill that reveals the wifi password of the current location